DAVE SHUTLER - Research in my lab

 (Photo provided by Adam Campbell)

-Katie Dalley, 2007.
+Katie Dalley, 2007

-Nest success of boreal forest birds.
+Nest success of boreal forest birds

 (Photo by Stella Walsh)

-Collaborators: Kirk Hillier
+Co-supervisor: Kirk Hillier

-Meagan Hainstock, 2005, Governor General's Award for best MSc thesis at Acadia.
+Meagan Hainstock, 2005, Governor General's Award for best MSc thesis at Acadia

-Parental care and nestling begging in experimentally enlarged tree swallow broods.
+Parental care and nestling begging in experimentally enlarged tree swallow broods

-(Photo by Stephen Petersen)
+(Photo by Stephen Petersen) Rielle Hoeg, 2021

 Adrian McGinn, 2002

-Body size and nest initiation date in birds.
+Body size and nest initiation date in birds

 (Artwork by Adrian McGinn)